CathalShandon/my-first-project/README.md

 (#table-of-contents)

 ### Home page:
--A picture of the temple looking across the ocean is displayed just below the title.
+- A picture of the temple looking across the ocean is displayed just below the title.
--The page contains the title "About" by which is divied into four divisions.
+- The page contains the title "About" by which is divied into four divisions.
 The first being the locationand the community, The second being spiritual, third being the history of the locality and the fourth being the accommdation with a link to the page where can book a stay.

+The screenshot of Home page is below:

 ### Gallery page:
--The gallery page just has the title Dzogchen Beara and is again divided into four sections with pictures.
+- The gallery page just has the title Dzogchen Beara and is again divided into four sections with pictures.
--The first is "Medidation" with image of people medidiating and the benefits of medidiating, second is "Amazing views" with image of the centre overlooking the altanic ocean, third which is the "Cafe and Shop" image of the shop and opening times, and the fouth being "Shrine Room" image of people medidiating in the shrine room and information about the room.
+- The first is "Medidation" with image of people medidiating and the benefits of medidiating, second is "Amazing views" with image of the centre overlooking the altanic ocean, third which is the "Cafe and Shop" image of the shop and opening times, and the fouth being "Shrine Room" image of people medidiating in the shrine room and information about the room.

+The screenshot of Gallery page is below:

 ### Feedback page
--The feedback pages includes the ability to message the retreat, provide feedback and suggestions.
+- The feedback pages includes the ability to message the retreat, provide feedback and suggestions.
--Includes giving a rate on your stay forms where users can choose the options from (strongly agree, agree, neutral, disagree, strongly disagree) using radio-button option.
+- Includes giving a rate on your stay forms where users can choose the options from (strongly agree, agree, neutral, disagree, strongly disagree) using radio-button option.
 - The Submit and Reset buttons with hoever effect on it
 - The form use the method="POST" action="https://formdump.codeinstitute.net/"
 - I use the option of placeholder for full name and email address.

+The screenshot of Feedback page is below:

 # 3. Technologies Used